St George's Academy: Federation, merger and conversion to an Academy

 In 2002, Ofsted recommended that Lincolnshire County Council review schools with under 600 pupils.
 Two years later, the Council's education officers suggested that some of these schools merge, close or federate to make them more economical.
 One such school was Lafford High in Billinghay, which had been under-performing in GCSE and A-level league tables.
 St George's became federated with Lafford and another small village school, Aveland High in Billingborough in 2005 and 2006 respectively.
 A plan to merge them into an Academy was announced the following year; Coteland's School in Ruskington was allowed to opt-in.
 When David Veal retired as headteacher of Coteland's in 2007, the school joined the federation; with that, Paul Watson became executive head of all four schools.
 Despite improvements, the village schools were performing below the national average and Aveland was one of the lowest performing schools academically in Lincolnshire.
 The County Council began consulting parents in 2008 about closing Lafford due to falling numbers.
 Despite denials from Watson, parents complained that he had lost "passion" for the school and that St George's "cherry-picked" the most able pupils.
 After a heated meeting with them in 2008, Watson resigned as Principal at Lafford and the school closed in 2010.

 The first Academy plans outlined a £24 million grant for rebuilding Aveland and refurbishing Lafford.
 Despite a delay in 2008, the scheme was revived the following year: the three remaining schools would merge and up to £40 million of funds were being considered to pay for the redevelopment of each site.
 The chairman of the governors, Graham Arnold, pledged to raise £2 million towards the scheme.
 A feasibility report indicated that Aveland was not sustainable due to falling enrolment and would have to close; instead the remaining two sites would be redeveloped with £20 million of Government funding.
 The scheme was approved and, on 4 January 2010, St George's combined with Coteland's and Aveland to become St George's Academy.
 As planned, September 2012 saw the Billingborough site close and the remaining pupils transfer to the other sites.
-The oldest part of the Sleaford site was demolished and main building and sixth form centre constructed in its place (opening in 2012), while new science and IT buildings were added and a new IT system rolled out; the original post-war buildings at the Ruskington site were pulled down and a new school built across two phases which were completed in 2015.
+The 1960s part of the Sleaford site was demolished and main building and sixth form centre constructed in its place (opening in 2012), while new science and IT buildings were added and a new IT system rolled out; the original post-war buildings at the Ruskington site were pulled down and a new school built across two phases which were completed in 2015.